quandl/quandl-python/README.md

 quandl.ApiConfig.api_version = '2015-04-09'
 ```

-`quandl.ApiConfig.api_version` is optional however it is strongly recommended that is provided to avoid issues with rate-limiting.
+`quandl.ApiConfig.api_version` is optional however it is strongly recommended to avoid issues with rate-limiting.
 For premium databases, datasets and datatables `quandl.ApiConfig.api_key` will need to be set to identify you to our api.
 Please see [API Documentation](https://www.quandl.com/docs/api) for more detail.

 ## Retrieving Data